Clock synchronization with correlated photons: Introduction

 \section{Introduction}

-Secure transmission of information and reliable event synchronisation are key requirements in critical infrastructures \cite{Bellamy.1995,Narula.2018}, especially in power grids \cite{Phadke.1994}, financial networks \cite{Angel*.2014} or cloud database services \cite{Corbett.2013}.
-With regards to information security, quantum key distribution (QKD) offers the unique proposition of encryption keys whose confidentiality can be lower bounded from the very laws of physics \cite{Bennett.2014,Ekert.1991,Northup.2014,Gisin.2007}.
-Quantum communication is thus poised to becoming a backbone of secure information infrastructures, with networks of many hundreds of fibre links established, and integration of ground-space relays over more than 1,000 kilometres already underway\cite{Chen.2021}.
+Secure transmission of information and reliable event synchronisation are key requirements in critical infrastructures \cite{Bellamy.1995,Narula.2018}, especially in power grids \cite{Phadke.1994}, financial networks \cite{Angel*.2014}, and cloud database services \cite{Corbett.2013}.
+Regarding information security, quantum key distribution (QKD) offers the unique proposition of encryption keys whose confidentiality can be lower bounded by the laws of physics \cite{Bennett.2014,Ekert.1991,Northup.2014,Gisin.2007}.
+Quantum communication is thus poised to become a backbone of a secure information infrastructure, with networks of many hundreds of fibre links established, and integration of ground-space relays over more than 1,000 kilometres already underway\cite{Chen.2021}.